ParaToolsInc/ParaToolsPro/docs/GCP/getting-started-GCP.md

 First install the dependencies of `gcluster`.
 Instructions to do this are included below.
 If you encounter trouble please check the latest instructions from Google, available [here][prereqs].
-If you are running the GCP Cloud Shell you do not need to install the dependencies and can skip to cloning the Cluster Toolkit.
+If you are running the GCP Cloud Shell, you do not need to install the dependencies and can skip ahead to cloning the Cluster Toolkit.

 [prereqs]: https://docs.cloud.google.com/cluster-toolkit/docs/setup/configure-environment

 !!! info "Install the [Google Cloud Cluster Toolkit][2] Prerequisites"
     Please download and install any missing software packages from the following list:

-    - [Terraform] version 1.2.0 or later
+    - [Terraform] version 1.12.2 or later (note: Terraform 1.6 and later are licensed under the BUSL)
-    - [Packer] version 1.7.9 or later
+    - [Packer] version 1.10.0 or later
-    - [Go] version 1.188 or later.
-Ensure that the `GOPATH` is setup and `go` is on your `PATH`.
+    - [Go] version 1.23 or later.
+Ensure that the `GOPATH` is set up and `go` is on your `PATH`.
       You may need to add the following to `.profile` or `.bashrc` startup "dot" file:
       ``` bash
       export PATH=$PATH:$(go env GOPATH)/bin